-The 11.5 million (December 31, 2012 - 11.0 million) in customer security deposits relates to security deposits held by Pawnee.
+The \$11.6 million (December 31, 2012 - \$11.0 million) in customer security deposits relates to security deposits held by Pawnee.
 Pawnee's primary contracts requires that the lessee/borrower provide two payments as security deposit (not advance payments), which are held for the full term of the lease and then returned or applied to the purchase option of the equipment at the lessee's request, unless the lessee has previously defaulted (in which case the deposit is applied against the lease receivable).
-Historically, a very high percentage of lessees' deposits are either applied to the purchase option of the lease equipment at the end of the lease term or used to offset charge-offs.
+Historically, a very high percentage of lessees' deposits are either applied to the purchase option of the leased equipment at the end of the lease term or used to offset charge-offs.
+Approximately \$371,000 of the increase is the result of the change in the foreign exchange rate.

-Future taxes payable at March 31, 2013 totaled \$27.0 million compared to \$25.3 million at December 31, 2012, an increase of \$1.7 million.
-The increase in future taxes payable is the result of a future tax provision of approximately \$1.14 million and a \$535,000 increase as a result of the change in foreign exchange rate.
+Future taxes payable at September 30, 2013 totaled \$22.5 million compared to \$25.3 million at December 31, 2012, a decrease of \$2.8 million.
+The decrease in future taxes payable is the result of a future tax reduction of approximately \$3.6 million and a \$0.8 million increase as a result of the change in the foreign exchange rate.